Streets of Rage 2 - Mega Drive box art

 Dreamer

-Stage 2 - Atmospheric and melodic, contrasting with the stage's urban night setting.
-One of Koshiro's most emotionally nuanced compositions.
+Stage 2 - Atmospheric and melodic, one of Koshiro's most emotionally precise FM synthesis compositions.
+The contrast with the urban night setting is deliberate.

 • 03